 Its ears are short but readily pick up sound, an important tool when identifying potential danger.

-The diet of these creatures consists mostly of grasses, shrubs, and leaves, although they also eat insects, fruits, and roots if available.
+These creatures eat mostly grasses, shrubs, and leaves, although they also eat insects, fruits, and roots if they are available.

-They live in groups of four or five individuals that help look after young ones and defend their territory from other families when necessary.
+They live in groups of four or five individuals who help care for young ones and defend their territory from other families when necessary.

 The Abyssinian Hare is one of many distinctive types of hares found in various parts of the world.

-Although small, this feisty animal is full of energy-assisted by their lightweight form, and can stand their ground against predators or intruders looking to move in on their turf!
+Although small, this feisty animal is full of energy, assisted by its lightweight form, and can stand their ground against predators or intruders looking to move in on their turf!

 6. White-sided Jackrabbit